A short explanation about the whats and whys of this site.

 Navigation

 Unlike in a real museum at Archimon you can choose your own route through the contents, as all sections are linked together.
 Remember this if you don't want to get lost.
-You can always return to the main page by clicking on the logo in the upper left corner of each page.
+You can always return to the main page by clicking on the logo on top of each page.

 For whom is Archimon meant?